VertexANVIL/KuiserOS/README.md

 - `pkgs`: Structured the same as the `nixpkgs` folder tree, contains our own custom packages as well as supporting files and patches for existing ones.
 - `profiles`: Shared NixOS machine configurations.
 - `templates`: Top-level templates from which NixOS machine images (ISOs etc) can be built.
-- `tools`: Supporting scripts and utilities that don't fit anywhere else.

 ### Building Images